Kamony/stress-in-workplace/src/pages/members/zuzana-birknerová.md

 ---
 **A﻿bout**

-I﻿ am an Associate professor at the Faculty of Management and Business, University of Prešov in Prešov, Slovakia, where she works in the position of the Head of the Department of Managerial Psychology.
-She teaches the following subjects: Organizational Behavior, Methodology and Methods of Social Research, Trading Behavior, Social Psychology, Basics of Coaching in Business Management, Basics of Managerial Psychology and Trading Psychology.
+I﻿ am an Associate professor at the Faculty of Management and Business, University of Prešov in Prešov, Slovakia, where I work in the position of the Head of the Department of Managerial Psychology.
+I teach the following subjects: Organizational Behavior, Methodology and Methods of Social Research, Trading Behavior, Social Psychology, Basics of Coaching in Business Management, Basics of Managerial Psychology and Trading Psychology.

 **Publications**